drunkard/ceph-readable-doc/html/_sources/mgr/nfs.rst.txt

 Manual Ganesha deployment
 =========================

-It may be possible to deploy and manage the NFS ganesha daemons manually instead of allowing cephadm or rook to do so.
+It may be possible to deploy and manage the NFS ganesha daemons without orchestration frameworks such as cephadm or rook.

 .. note:: Manual configuration is not tested or fully documented; your
           mileage may vary.
 If you make this work, please help us by updating this documentation.

-Known issues
+Limitations
 ------------

-* The ``mgr/nfs`` module enumerates NFS clusters via the orchestrator API; if NFS is not managed by the orchestrator (e.g., cephadm or rook) then this will not work.
-It may be possible to create the cluster, mark the cephadm service as 'unmanaged', but this is awkward and not ideal.
+If no orchestrator module is enabled for the Ceph Manager the NFS cluster management commands, such as those starting with ``ceph nfs cluster``, will not function.
+However, commands that manage NFS exports, like those prefixed with ``ceph nfs export`` are expected to work as long as the necessary RADOS objects have already been created.
+The exact RADOS objects required are not documented at this time as support for this feature is incomplete.
+A curious reader can find some details about the object by reading the source code for the ``mgr/nfs`` module (found in the ceph source tree under ``src/pybind/mgr/nfs``).

 Requirements
 ------------